as169m/as169m/README.md

 - 👋 Hi, I’m @as169m
-- 👀 I’m interested in web and desktop development
+- 👀 I love coding
-- 🌱 I’m currently learning react/mern
+- 🌱 I’m currently learning mern
 - 💞️ I’m looking to collaborate on software
 - 📫 How to reach me akv7@ymail.com